Flatulence is a buildup of gas in the digestive system that can lead to abdominal discomfort.

 Other ways to reduce flatulence include:

-Eating slowly: Digestion starts in your mouth, so food should be chewed thoroughly before swallowing.
+- Eating slowly: Digestion starts in your mouth, so people must chew foods thoroughly before swallowing.

-Choosing beans that are fermented before cooking: These have less soluble fiber and a higher nutritional content and may decrease flatulence.
+- Choosing beans that are fermented before cooking: These have less soluble fiber and a higher nutritional content and

-Charcoal pads: Placed inside clothing, these absorb released gas and reduce the impact of foul-smelling gas.
-These are available to purchase online.
+- Charcoal pads: Placed inside clothing, these absorb released gas and reduce the impact of foul-smelling gas.

-If lifestyle and dietary changes are not enough to remove flatulence, over-the-counter (OTC) medications may help.
+However, if these are not enough to remove flatulence, over-the-counter (OTC) medications

 Persistent pain and discomfort, social embarrassment, and stress are the main complications of flatulence.